Veteran producer, director Muktha Srinivasan passes away

 CHENNAI: Veteran director and producer, Muktha Srinivasan, passed away at his residence in T Nagar, Chennai, on Tuesday.
 He was 88.
 Muktha Srinivasan, born as Srinivasan V, started out in 1947 as senior assistant to director TR Sundaram.
 He worked closely with former Chief Minister M Karunanidhi in Manthiri Kumari, and with the major filmmakers of the time including S Balachander (in Andha Naal) and LV Prasad.

 He directed his first film, Mudhalali, in 1957.
-The film, produced by Ratna Studios, was made on a budget of Rs 2 lakh, and went on to earn `20 lakh and furthermore, the National Film Award for the Best Feature Film in Tamil.
+The film, produced by Ratna Studios, was made on a budget of Rs 2 lakh, and went on to earn Rs 20 lakh and furthermore, the National Film Award for the Best Feature Film in Tamil.

 Srinivasan started producing films with his elder brother Muktha V Ramaswamy under Muktha films in 1961.
 Mani Ratnam’s Nayagan, one of only two Indian films to make the Time’s Best 100 films of all time list, was produced under his banner.